Domain Adaptation-Enhanced Searchlight: Enabling classification of brain states from visual perception to mental imagery: Experiments

 \subsection{DA-enhanced searchlight analysis}

 Figure \ref{fig:projected_acc} shows the projection of the average balanced accuracy of each approach (computed across the subjects) onto the areas of statistically significant brain decoding.
 We see that only within-domain prediction attains good balanced accuracy when averaged across all the subjects, and that in this case (perception) decoding is possible in a highly distributed set of brain regions.
-For the baseline and naïve approaches, decoding is only possible in a small isolated region.
-On the contrary, RLTC is able to obtain significantly above chance imagery decoding in an extensively spread brain volume.\\
+For the baseline and naïve approaches, decoding is only possible in a small, isolated region.
+On the contrary, our DA-enhanced searchlight with either RLTC and BW is able to obtain significantly above chance imagery decoding in an extensively spread brain volume.\\

-Figure \ref{fig:projected_sign} shows the results of the statistical comparison between RTLC and the naïve approach, highlighting only the statistically significant clusters ($p<0.05$, whole-brain corrected).
-The naïve method was never statistically significantly above the baseline. \\
+Figure \ref{fig:projected_sign} shows the results of the statistical comparison between RTLC and the naïve approach using a two-sample permutation test, highlighting only the statistically significant clusters ($p<0.05$, whole-brain corrected).
+The naïve method was never statistically significantly above the baseline.
+Supplementary Figure \ref{fig:projected_sign_BW} compares BW and naïve.
+Remarkably, a two-sample permutation test reveals that all the significant clusters that were found with RTLC are still present with BW, highlighting the robustness of the neuroscientific conclusions. \\

 Figure \ref{fig:subj_var} accounts for the inter-subject variability of RTLC performance.
+Conversely, Supplementary Figure \ref{fig:subj_var_BW} displays BW performance for each subject.
 Each set of brain slices corresponds to a different subject, and shows the average accuracy across the 100 data partitions projected onto the space where such average is statistically greater than chance level.
 Supplementary Figures \ref{fig:subj_var_perc}, \ref{fig:subj_var_base} and \ref{fig:subj_var_naive}, respectively, show the subject variability of the perception decoding, the baseline cross-domain decoding and the cross-domain decoding with naïve inclusion of target instances in the training set.\\

+As illustrated in Supplementary Figure \ref{fig:projected_acc_BW}, the cross-subject average accuracy achieved using BW significantly exceeded chance levels across an even broader range of brain regions compared to RTLC.
+Notably, with BW, our DA-enhanced searchlight successfully classifies imagery of Living versus Non-Living items in regions that extend into the frontal lobe.
+However, in terms of symmetry between the left and right hemispheres, the accuracy map for BW exhibits less balance compared to RTLC.
+This asymmetry is likely attributable to cross-subject averaging, as indicated by the comparison between Figure \ref{fig:subj_var} and Supplementary Figure \ref{fig:subj_var_BW}.
+Specifically, BW demonstrates poor decoding performance for subjects 9, 15, and 17, whereas RTLC achieves successful decoding for these individuals.

 \FloatBarrier